SoftUni-Internal/interactive-content/EN/00-Exam/03-Problem-04.md

 You will receive:
 - On the first line - the desired profit of the club - **a real number** in range [1.00 ...
 15000.00]

-On the next lines, you will be receiving two rows until you receive the command: **"Party!"** or until the desired profit is reached:
+On the next lines, you will be receiving two rows untilthe command: **"Party!"** or until the desired profit is reached:
 - The name of a cocktail - **a string**
-- The number of times this is contained in the order - **an integer** in range [1 ...
+- The number of times it is contained in the order - **an integer** in range [1 ...
 50]

 ## Output
 First, print one of the following lines to the console: